 How to grow Peonies

-Peonies are a clump forming herbaceous perennial grown for their fabulous showy flowers.
-The most commonly grown Peonies flower in early summer and have large saucer like flowers, some with multiple ruffled petals and a central boss contrasting in white or yellow. some varieties of Peonies are scented, and have multiple flower blooms.
-In many ways, Peony are an ideal border plant.
+Peonies are a clump forming herbaceous perennial which returns reliably each year.
+The most commonly grown Peonies flower in early summer and have large saucer like flowers, some with multiple ruffled petals and a central boss contrasting in white or yellow.
+The best peony varieties have a strong scent and produce multiple flowers ideal if you are creating a scented garden.
+The only down side of growing peony, possibly, is that the flowers are not very long lasting.

 How to Stake a Peony

-I always stake Peonies, and its better to stake early and let the plant grow into the support.
-Ideally Peony should be supported as the new growth emerges and before too many leaves are formed.
+I always stake Peonies, and it's better to stake early and let the plant grow into the support.
+It's best to stake early, to avoid the nerve-racking task of trying to thread leaves and flower stalks into the plant support without breaking anything.
+Peonies only flower the once, so if a flower head is snapped, it will not flower again.
 Depending on growing conditions, this means staking Peony around late March/early April.
 You can use custom made Peony supports such as the metal one illustrated below.
-This can be moved up the Stake shaft as the plant grows and will support the large blooms.
+The support can be moved up the Stake shaft as the plant grows and it will support the large blooms.

 Alternatively, you can use organic material such as off cuts, branches, saved from pruning and these look natural, and are free.
 The video below shows How to Stake a Peony, and other perennials.